under 1s

 Category, priority, and owner set the moment the ticket lands — no waiting on a human sort.

-Duplicates detected by meaning, not string match — across Slack, Sentry, GitHub, and email.
+Duplicates detected by meaning, not string match — across chat, error logs, repo issues, and email.

-Priority derived from business impact, applied consistently across every ticket.
+Priority derived from business impact, applied the same way on every ticket.

 Likely files and modules attached with confidence scores for technical tickets.